10 Surprising Foods That Aren't Paleo

 In addition, chia seeds have been touted as a great plant alternative for protein; however, the mucilaginous gel that surrounds the seed (if you’ve ever made chia pudding, you’ve seen this sticky substance) actually forms a barrier that can disrupt digestion, causing low protein digestibility.

-It’s important to consider how items are processed as well.
-If the source was Paleo but the production is different today than it would have been during hunter-gatherer times, we need to look at modern research to decide whether or not it’s truly Paleo.
-Finally, how much we can eat relative to our daily calorie expenditure should be factored in as well.
+If the source was Paleo, but the production is different today than it would have been during hunter-gatherer times, we need to look at modern research to decide whether or not it’s truly healthy.

 References